huggingface/transformers/docs/source/performance.md

 So the savings only happen for the forward activations saved for the backward computation, and there is a slight overhead because the model weights are stored both in half- and full-precision.

-In 🤗 Transformers this is enabled by passing `--fp16` to the 🤗 Trainer.
+In 🤗 Transformers fp16 mixed precision is enabled by passing `--fp16` to the 🤗 Trainer.

 Now let's look at a simple text-classification fine-tuning on 2 GPUs (I'm giving the command for reference):
 ```